 On behalf of the Board, I would like to extend my sincere gratitude to our valued customers, business partners, shareholders, subcontractors and suppliers for your continued supports.
-A sincere note of appreciation is also extended to the management team and all employees of the Group for your hard work and dedication.
+A sincere note of appreciation is also extended to the management team and all employees of the Group for your hard work and dedication and unwavering commitment.